invokr/protobuf-emscripten/README.md

  - `emconfigure ./configure`
  - `emmake make`

-After the last command has generated the shared libraries under src/.libs it will try to execute lt-protoc and fail.
-This is not a problem but to be expected because the binary in question only contains LLVM-Bytecode.
+After the last command has generated the shared libraries under src/.libs, it will fail executing lt-protoc.
+This is to be expected because the binary in question only contains LLVM-Bytecode.
 At this point `libprotobuf.so` has already been build and is ready to be used in your project.

 *Important:* The protoc binary build with `emmake` is not usable.
-Because the generated code does not need to be changed, you can just use any protoc.
+Please use a seperate protoc that has been build with a C++ compiler.

 ## License